ibm-cloud-docs/iaas-vpn/getting-started.md

 # Getting started with {{site.data.keyword.cloud_notm}} Virtual Private Networking
 {: #getting-started}

+On 2024 March 13, specific SSL VPN endpoints were removed from service as part of our ongoing efforts to optimize our network infrastructure and improve service quality.
+If you are currently using any of the deprecated URLs listed in [Important announcement: SSL VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-important-announcement), transition to the provided alternatives to avoid any disruptions in your workflow.
+A full, updated list of available SSL VPN endpoints is located at [Available VPN endpoints](/docs/iaas-vpn?topic=iaas-vpn-available-vpn-endpoints).
+{: deprecated}

 Virtual Private Networking (VPN) access enables users to manage all servers remotely and securely over the {{site.data.keyword.cloud}} private network.
 A VPN connection from your location to the private network allows out-of-band management and server rescue through an encrypted VPN tunnel.
 VPN tunnels can be initiated to any IBM Cloud data center or PoP allowing you geographic redundancy.
 {: shortdesc}